 What happens during the test?

-How do they diagnose type 2 diabetes using OGTT?
+How do they diagnose type 2 diabetes using FBS?

-- A level of less than 140mg/dl is normal.
+- A blood sugar level of 99 mg/dl or lower is normal.

 What else should I know?